One Bite At A Time: Better Nutrition For Nurses

 - Hectic work schedules means nurses often resort to convenience options.
-Almost half of nurses report eating fast food once or twice a week, and 40% eat fast food three or more times a week.
+Nurses reported eating "out" such as with fast food once or twice a week.

 - Patients frequently thank nurses with goodies like chocolates or homemade cookies.
 While it’s nice to be recognized for a job well done, resisting tempting treats can be a challenge.